A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Introduction

 The paper is structured as follows: Section \ref{sec:setup} describes our formal setup.
+Section \ref{sec:d_motiv} presents a disagreement-based motivation of the linear pool.
 Section \ref{sec:entropy} presents a decomposition of the linear pool's entropy.
-Section \ref{sec:specific} discusses several kernel scores of applied relevance.
-Section \ref{sec:performance} relates the linear pool's ex-post performance to the disagreement component of its entropy.
-Section \ref{sec:illustration} provides two empirical illustrations using consumer and BVAR forecasts of US inflation.
-Section \ref{sec:d_motiv} presents a disagreement-based motivation of the linear pool, and Section \ref{sec:discussion} concludes with a brief discussion.
+Section \ref{sec:performance} relates the linear pool's ex-post performance to its disagreement component.
+Section \ref{sec:implications} studies statistical implications of the aforementioned results.
+Section \ref{sec:simulation} presents a Gaussian example.
+Section \ref{sec:empirical} provides empirical illustrations using bivariate forecast distributions for inflation and univariate forecast distributions for exchange rates.
+Section \ref{sec:discussion} concludes with a discussion.
+The appendix contains specific formulas for various scoring rules, proofs, computational details and additional figures. \textsf{R} code accompanying the paper is available at \url{https://gitlab.kit.edu/fabian.krueger/kernel_pool_replication}.